nickw444/opencore-efi-z77/README.md

 **Bluetooth Firmware Issues**

 This didn't seem necessary for getting BT support for Catalina, however I recall that once the firmware is loaded once the issue goes away.
-The issue may re-appear when returning back from Windows (which clobbers the firmware)
+The issue may re-appear when returning back from Windows (which clobbers the firmware), and therefore BrcmPatchRAM might need to be re-introduced.

 Add device ID so the firmware is loaded at boot ([Source](https://github.com/the-darkvoid/BrcmPatchRAM/issues/35)):